-- ✓ Fast: The whole process takes only 90 min. - ✓ Convenient: The NHS-Biotin has been activated and can be used directly.
-Filtration tube desalts without dialysis. - ✓ Flexible use: It can be used for both micro-labeling and large-scale labeling, and can label 0.1-1 mg proteins each time. - ✓ Fat-soluble: NHS-Biotin in this kit is fat-soluble.
-In some experiments, it is requirement for biotin-labeled proteins to enter the cell membrane for reaction.
-This labeling method is relatively effective.
+- ✓ Fast: The whole process takes only 90 min. - ✓ Convenient: The NHS-LC-LC-Biotin has been activated and can be used directly.
+Filtration tube desalts without dialysis. - ✓ Flexible use: It can be used for both micro-labeling and large-scale labeling, and can label 0.1-1 mg proteins each time. - ✓ Long arm fat-soluble: NHS-LC-LC-Biotin in this kit is fat-soluble long arm, which increases the spatial distance between biotin group and protein, reduces the spatial binding hindrance, and may be more effective for the binding of streptavidin.